 The course fee is £6,900, however, for Wings Alliance members we have negotiated a £500 discount, so the price when booked through us is £6,400.
 Accommodation is extra.
 Please contact one of our training advisors to find out more about accommodation.

 “The quality of the training is fantastic, you receive a well-structured package including one-to-one tuition and regular assessments.
-I’m so glad I chose the Wings Alliance APS MCC course as I passed my sim assessment and secured my dream airline job.”
-James Dawkins, Jet2
+I’m so glad I chose the APS MCC course as I passed my sim assessment and secured my dream airline job.”
+James Dawkins, Jet2 and Wings Alliance graduate.

-We are often asked why we suggest people undertake our assessment before doing our APS MCC.
+We are often asked why we suggest people undertake our assessment before doing their APS MCC.
 The answer is simple.
 We are a not-for-profit organisation with ethical values.
-Before enrolling you on this course we would like to know that you are ready and have a very high chance of graduating, not only to the APS MCC pass rate, but to a standard where we will be happy to recommend you to an airline.
+Before you sign-up for your APS MCC, we would like to know that you are ready and have a very high chance of passing your APS MCC and being successful at your airline interview.
+More information on our online Airline Pilot Assessment course can be found here

 Unlike MCC courses, our APS MCC course is assessed and graduates will be awarded a grade.
 This is based on both your performance through training and on the final skills test.
 The grading scale is 1-5: